Unstructured-IO/community/README.md

 ## :open_hands: Contributions

 We welcome contributions!
-This repo's [Issues](https://github.com/Unstructured-IO/community-tasks/issues) tracks bugs, features, and enhancement requests for [Unstructured's open source repositories](https://github.com/Unstructured-IO/).
+See [all open issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3AUnstructured-IO+is%3Apublic) for bugs, features, and enhancement requests in the community.

 When contributing, please follow our [Contributing to Unstructured](CONTRIBUTING.md) guidelines.

+Don't hesitate to reach out us on [slack](https://unstructuredw-kbe4326.slack.com/) with any questions.
 Thank you!

 ## :green_book: Key Concepts